mvolkmann/blog/src/drizzle.md

 ## Postgres Example

-The schema is entirely defined in TypeScript.
+Drizzle database table schemas are defined entirely in TypeScript.
-It is used to create/migrate tables AND provided type checking in code.
+These are used to create/migrate tables AND provided type checking in code.

 - Install PostgreSQL.